csllc/cs-modbus/readme.md

   *** _device:_ (required for _generic_ connections).
 Set to an instance of the communication object.

 * _suppressTransactionErrors:_ (boolean)  determines whether errors detected at the transaction level will throw exceptions (which must be caught by the application code) or not.
-* _retryOnException:_ (boolean) determines whether the master will retry the message if the slave returns an exception code, or simply fail the message.
+* _retryOnException:_ (boolean or Array) determines whether the master will retry the message (up to the effective maxRetries) if the slave returns an exception code, or simply fail the message.
+If an array of exception codes is supplied, the master will retry only if the exception is listed in the array.
+For example: `retryOnException:[3,4,5]` will retry only exceptions 3,4,or 5.
 * _maxConcurrentRequests:_ (integer) determines how many transactions may be attempted simultaneously.
 This should be '1' for serial connections using RTU or ASCII transport.
 A value of '2' provides an efficiency boost for TUNNEL transport over serial.
 TCP and UDP connections can support a higher number of simultaneous transactions.
 Note: the application may submit multiple requests to the master without concern for this maximum; additional requests will simply be queued until the connection is able to accept them.
 * _defaultUnit:_ (integer): the default MODBUS unit identifier to transmit messages to.
 Can be overridden on a message-by-message basis.
 * _defaultMaxRetries:_ (integer) the number of times to retry an unsuccessful transaction before failing it.
 Can be overridden on a message-by-message basis